Top Tourist Attractions In Mumbai With Photos : Instalment Two

 Nehru PlanetariumClick thumbnail to view full-size

-It is the only astronomical center to have both concert and movie auditoriums.
-Daily shows are held for the general public that help them understand the mysteries of the universe.
+It is the only astronomical centre to have both concert and movie auditoriums.
+Daily shows are held for the general public that helps them understand the mysteries of the universe.

 One interesting feature is the presence of several cubicles inside where one can guess estimate one's weight on each of the 9 planets.
-Nehru planetarium has a cultural center, an art gallery, library and an exhibit called 'Discovery of India' in the Nehru Center in whose precints the Nehru Planetarium is located.
+Nehru planetarium has a cultural centre, an art gallery, library and an exhibit called 'Discovery of India' in the Nehru Center in whose precincts the Nehru Planetarium is located.

 Prince Of Wales MuseumClick thumbnail to view full-size